Gitbuster1/Messenger/README.md

 # Messenger
-This is a real-time chatting application built with Ruby on Rails.
+A real-time chatting application built with Ruby on Rails.

 ## Features
 - Chat with other users